samfargo/townscout/docs/ARCHITECTURE_OVERVIEW.md

-# TownScout Architecture Overview
+# vicinity Architecture Overview

-This repository powers the TownScout experience: a livability map that blends precomputed travel times, on-demand POI routing, and climate enrichment.
+This repository powers the vicinity experience: a livability map that blends precomputed travel times, on-demand POI routing, and climate enrichment.
 The system is split into four cooperating layers:

 1. **Data engineering pipeline** in `src/` that ingests reference data, builds the road graph/anchor sites, computes travel-time products, enriches hexes with climate metrics, and produces parquet + PMTiles artifacts.
-2. **Native Rust kernels** in `townscout_native/` that accelerate the heaviest graph algorithms (multi-source K-best routing, contraction hierarchy helpers).
+2. **Native Rust kernels** in `vicinity_native/` that accelerate the heaviest graph algorithms (multi-source K-best routing, contraction hierarchy helpers).
 3. **FastAPI service** in `api/main.py` that exposes D_anchor lookups, catalog metadata, Google Places proxies, and static assets.
 4. **Next.js frontend** in `tiles/web/` that renders the interactive map and composes GPU expressions from tiles + API responses.